2025–26 Liga III: Possible relegation

-At the end of the season, a special ranking will be made between the teams placed 10th in each of the eight series, in order to determine five more teams to be relegated based on the overall ranking.
+At the end of the season, a special ranking was compiled among the teams finishing 10th in each of the eight series in order to determine five additional relegated teams based on the overall ranking.
+The table was drawn up by calculating each team’s points coefficient, with points divided by the number of matches played throughout the entire season, including both the regular season and the play-out.